ijborda/coding-challenges/README.md

 # 💪 My Daily Coding Challenges (Codewars)

+A repository filled with my daily codewars challenges (kata).
+Currently ranked #4,525 on the global leaderboard.
+Completed over 500+ problems.

-I save my daily coding challenges here.
-Currently, I'm into codewars and JavaScript.
-I plan to finish all codewars JS problems!
+I'm into JavaScript right now, and I plan to finish all JS katas!

 What is codewars?
 Visit them [here](https://www.codewars.com)!